Tencent-TDS/KuiklyUI-third-party/README.md

 English | [简体中文](./README-zh_CN.md) | [Homepage](https://framework.tds.qq.com/)
 # KuiklyUI-third-party
-The KuiklyUI-third-party repository is a directory that catalogs all libraries compatible with KuiklyUI.
+The KuiklyUI-third-party repository is a directory of all technology sharing and compatible libraries related to KuiklyUI

+## KuiklyUI component and tool libraries collection
 ### How to Update an Existing Library
 - Locate the library's entry in the file: [KuiklyUI-Libraries.json](https://github.com/Tencent-TDS/ThirdParty/blob/main/KuiklyUI-Libraries.json)
 - Update the entry with new information
 - Submit a PR

-## How to Add a New Library
+### How to Add a New Library
 - Add it to the end of the [KuiklyUI-Libraries.json](https://github.com/Tencent-TDS/ThirdParty/blob/main/KuiklyUI-Libraries.json) file
 - Refer to the [Library Description Template](#library-description-template) to describe the library's relevant information
 - Submit a PR